-The article note that in the district of Khon Kaen in Thailand during a 3 month period a total of 143 divorces occurred which was between a Thai and a foreigner.
+The article notes that in the district of Khon Kaen in Thailand during a 3 month period.
+There was a total of 143 divorces occurred which was between a Thai and a foreigner.
 The judge noted that most of these cases had been filed by the Thai wife and not the foreigner.
 The main reason for these divorces had been that the Thai women did not get the marriage they had expected.

 If you are retired in Thailand and plan on getting married then speak to us about not only your retirement visa but also about a prenuptial agreement should you decide to marry and register your marriage in Thailand later.
-It is always best to plan well when living in a foreign country but it is also prudent that you ensure that your retirement nest egg is not lost while in The Kingdom.
+It is always best to plan well when living in a foreign country.
+But it is also prudent that you ensure that your retirement nest egg is not lost while in The Kingdom.
 Call us today for more advice or speak to us online.
 You can also walk into our offices in Bangkok for a confidential consultation about your plans for Thailand and how best to achieve these goals.

-The information contained in our website is for general information purposes only and does not constitute legal advices.
-For further information, please contact us.
+The information contained on our website is for general information purposes only and does not constitute legal advice.

 The ending of a marriage in Thailand occurs under 3 conditions such as at death, divorce or an annulment of marriage.

 If you are considering filing for divorce in Thailand you need to see the grounds for divorce in Thailand.